 I am now reading Endymion, the third book in the Hyperion Cantos by Dan Simmons.
-The acclaimed sci-fi series is resplendent with fascinating characters and a world building depth that rivals George RR Martin’s Seven Kingdoms.
-The downside of that is that it is difficult to keep track of so many crucial details.
-So to refresh my memory I am re-listening to the audio version of the first book in parallel to reading the third.
-While doing so I was smacked in the soul by a passage in the story of Martin Silenus, a poet and one of the pilgrims on the journey in Hyperion.
+The acclaimed sci-fi series is resplendent with a world building depth that rivals George RR Martin’s Seven Kingdoms.
+The only downside is that it is difficult to keep track of so many crucial details.
+So to refresh my memory I am re-listening to the audio version of the first book in the series as I make my way through Endymion.
+While doing so I was smacked in the soul by this passage from the poet Martin Silenus, one of the more colorful pilgrims on the journey to the time tombs on Hyperion.
 It’s a remarkable reflection on the unique power of language and words.

 The twentieth century’s most honored writer, William Gass, once said in an interview: “Words are the supreme objects.
 They are minded things.”